 For more information visit the following article:

-Barcode recognition on low resolution TIFF
+Barcode Recognition on Low-Resolution TIFF

-Some times there are images which are quite low in resolution and cannot be detected like one of the reasons can be fully wiped bars in the barcode.
+Some times there are images that are quite low in resolution and cannot be detected like one of the reasons can be fully wiped bars in the barcode.
 This issue can make them too difficult rather impossible to be read by any barcode reading software.
 We have put a special effort for this and added a new property to overcome this issue.
 New public property AllowOneDWipedBarsRestoration has been added to the QualitySettings.
-It allows engine for 1D barcodes to recognize barcodes with single wiped/glued bars in pattern.
+It allows the engine for 1D barcodes to recognize barcodes with single wiped/glued bars in pattern.
 Property is enabled by default in HighQuality, MaxBarCodes modes.